 Equity and Health Policy (EHP)

-The Equity and Health Policy research group does interdisciplinary studies of social differentials and trends over time in health, health-related quality of life, morbidity, mortality, health care utilisation, social and economic consequences of disease and the impact of policy on health in specific groups in different contexts, using innovative quantitative and qualitative methods.
+The Equity and Health Policy research group does interdisciplinary studies of social differentials and trends over time in health, health-related quality of life, morbidity, mortality, health care utilisation, social and economic consequences of disease.
+As well as the impact of policy on health in specific groups in different contexts, using innovative quantitative and qualitative methods.

 The aim is to facilitate equity-oriented health policy making.